salmaelfeel/Walmart-weekly-sales-forecasting/README.md

 * Choose how many future weeks you'd like to forecast (added to base 30)
 * View the forecast plot and table for future sales predictions

----

-If you'd like, I can also generate the `requirements.txt` content or help you style your README! 🚀 Tell me your GitHub repo link if you want it personalized!